Gastroesophageal reflux disease and heartburn

 - Any medical condition affecting the digestive tract

 Symptoms in Children.
-Typical symptoms in infants include frequent regurgitation, irritability, arching the back, choking or gagging, and resisting feedings.
+Typical symptoms in infants include:

-A physician should examine any child who has symptoms of severe GERD as soon as possible, because these symptoms may indicate complications such as anemia, failure to gain weight, or respiratory problems.
+A physician should examine any child who has symptoms of severe GERD as soon as possible, because these symptoms may lead to complications such as anemia, failure to gain weight, or respiratory problems.
 Symptoms of severe GERD in infants and small children may include:

 - Failure to thrive

 - Gasping or frequently stopping breathing while asleep (a condition called sleep apnea)